 Edge Grove, Aldenham Village

 What?
 Where?
 Edge Grove is a day and boarding prep school for 495 girls and boys aged 3-13 years in Aldenham Village, close to Radlett.
 The school is within easy reach of Watford and St Albans (about 15 mins to each), and central London is 15 miles away.
 As with so many green belt locations in Hertfordshire, you could be in the middle of the countryside, yet the M25 and the M1 are both minutes away.
 Founded in 1935, Edge Grove celebrated its 80th anniversary a couple of years ago.
-The setting is idyllic: 28 acres of parkland and a swoony, wisteria-clad country house.
+The setting is idyllic: 48 acres of parkland and a swoony, wisteria-clad country house.
 If you were an acquisitive hotel brand, you’d want to get your mitts on this elegant building.
 Or how about a members’ club?
 Soho House in Herts?
 The main building has the feel of an established family home, with a grand staircase and lots of oak panelling.
 In addition to the many original features, there is an impressive and ongoing programme of development and refurbishment.
-In July 2018, work starts on a new building for the lower school.
+A brand new £3.8million Lower School building was opened in November 2019 for children in Years 3 and 4 – lucky things!

 Facilities: Excellent.
 There’s an outdoor swimming pool.
 There are netball and tennis courts in a restored walled garden.
 (Are you getting the house-party vibe?).
 Edge Grove excels at sport and there are many national wins.
 Pupils here do three games sessions a week.
 It’s all inclusive: teams are from A – I. Girls play cricket and hockey and rounders are mixed.
 As well as the 9 acres of playing fields and pitches for cricket, hockey, rugby and seven six-a-side football, there’s an astro-turf hockey pitch and a croquet lawn.
 Edge Grove hosts the national prep schools tennis table tennis championships.